arosspope/ticker-tape/README.md

 2. Advertise the IP address leased by the DHCP server on the ticker display.
 2. Start a http server at the aforementioned IP.

-Interaction with the `ticker-tape` display over Wi-Fi is possible with simple http `GET/PUT` commands.
+Interaction with the `ticker-tape` display over Wi-Fi is possible with http `GET/PUT` commands.

 ## Features